Hierarchical Prompting Assists Large Language Model on Web Navigation: Results

-\paragraph{Performance \textit{vs.} trajectory length} One key challenge in interactive decision making is to handle long-horizon tasks due to the difficulty of keeping track of long histories.
+\paragraph{Performance \textit{vs.} trajectory length} Long-horizon tasks are challenging due to the difficulty of keeping track of long histories.
 To analyze this problem, we plot the average score with respect to the length of the trajectories in Figure~\ref{fig:len-score}.
-We observed that \ours consistently yields a higher average score than \react across different trajectory lengths.
+We observe that \ours consistently yields a higher average score than \react across different trajectory lengths.
 The performance gap is particularly large on examples with more than 11 steps.
-While \react only achieves an average score of $7.4$, while \ours increases the score five times more to $38.2$.
-This finding highlights the effectiveness of our \summ module in generating more relevant and concise observations, which consequently enhances the \actor to make correct predictions even in more complex navigation tasks.\footnote{The average score on trajectories in some length buckets~(\eg 12-14 steps for \react) are not statistically significant due to their rarity.}
+While \react only achieves an average score of $7.4$, \ours increases the score to $38.2$.
+This finding highlights the effectiveness of our \summ module in generating more relevant and concise observations, which consequently enhances the \actor to make correct predictions in more complex tasks.

 \paragraph{\ours promotes valid action grounding} LLMs suffer from hallucinations even when evidence is provided within the context~\cite{liu2023evaluating}.
 In interactive decision making tasks, these hallucinations manifest as the generation of invalid actions that cannot be executed in the current state, such as attempting to click a non-existent button.
 As shown in \autoref{fig:invalid_failure}, 12.7\% of failures in \react occur due to the repetition of invalid actions, resulting in termination because of the maximum step limit.
 In contrast, \ours exhibits a relative reduction of 18\% in this failure mode, effectively decreasing the failure rate to 10.4\%.
 Our hypothesis is that the presence of noisy and irrelevant context triggers hallucinations in LLMs, while providing a more concise and relevant context mitigates their impact.